acstevens/ctakes-standalone-application/README.md

 Command line options:
  * --help: displays the help text
  * --inputfile file: file containing text to annotate
+ * --outputfile file: file to write the results to
  * --text text: text to annotate
+ * --pipeline ["default", "fast"]
- * --outputformat format: format is either "sentence" or "text".
-Sentence will display the results along side of the original sentence(s).
-Text will display the results one on each line.
+ * --outputformat ["sentence", "text", "json"]:  'sentence' will display the results along side of the original sentence(s).  'text' will display the results for one entity on a single line.  'json' will display the results in a json array.

+If using the "default" pipeline you need to supply a username and password to use the UMLS dictionary.
+Modify the start script with those values.